 Individuals permitted to act as representatives of a Party, RDP, SECCo or the DCC (in its role as DCC Service Provider) are as set out immediately below:

 Senior Responsible Officer (SRO).
 The process by which an individual is nominated and their authorisation is checked and their identity verified, so as to be an SRO and act on behalf of an organisation is set out in SMKI RAPP Section 5.2.
-An individual is nominated to become an SRO by a Director or Company Secretary for a Party, RDP, SECCo or the DCC (for DCC Service Provider personnel.
-Once an individual has become an SRO, the SRO may at any time nominate individuals to undertake to become Authorised Responsible Officers (AROs) and to access SMKI Services and/or SMKI Repository Services.
+An individual is nominated to become an SRO by a Director or Company Secretary for a Party, RDP, SECCo or the DCC (for DCC Service Provider personnel).
+Once an individual has become an SRO, the SRO may at any time nominate individuals to undertake to become Authorised Responsible Officers (AROs) and to access SMKI Services and/or the SMKI Repository Service.
 An SRO may also nominate themselves to become an ARO as described below.

 Authorised Responsible Officer (ARO).
 The process by which an individual is nominated, verified and authorised to be an ARO is set out in SMKI RAPP Section 5.3.
-The means by which AROs are provided with credentials to authenticate access to SMKI Services and/or SMKI Repository Services is set out in Section 5.4.
-The DCC shall permit only AROs to act on behalf of a Party, RDP, SECCo or the DCC (in its role as DCC Service Provider) for the purposes of accessing SMKI Services and/or SMKI Repository Services.
+The means by which AROs are provided with credentials to authenticate access to SMKI Services and/or the SMKI Repository Service is set out in Section 5.4.
+The DCC shall permit only AROs to act on behalf of a Party, RDP, SECCo or the DCC (in its role as DCC Service Provider) for the purposes of accessing SMKI Services and/or the SMKI Repository Service.
 Depending upon the processes followed, an ARO may also be authorised to act on behalf of a Party, RDP or the DCC (in its role as DCC Service Provider) to be an Authorised Subscriber for Organisation Certificates, Device Certificates or both, following successful completion of SMKI and Repository Entry Process Tests.
-All AROs are also permitted to access SMKI Repository Services on behalf of the organisation that they represent, as set out in the SMKI Repository Interface Design Specification.
+All AROs are also permitted to access the SMKI Repository Service on behalf of the organisation that they represent, as set out in the SMKI Repository Interface Design Specification.

 Each Party, RDP, SECCo or the DCC (in its role as DCC Service Provider) that wishes to: